FLIPHAT: Joint Differential Privacy for High Dimensional Sparse Linear Bandits: CONCLUSION

-In this paper, we study the problem of high-dimensional sparse linear contextual bandit under joint differential privacy constraints.
-In particular, we establish novel minimax regret-bound results under JDP setting, demonstrating phase transition between the hardness of the problem depending on the privacy level.
-In addition, we propose a novel algorithm based on the doubling and forgetting trick that enjoys almost matching lower bounds in dimension, time horizon and privacy parameters under the JDP setting.
-To the best of our knowledge, this is the first JDP algorithm that achieves sharp rates in the regret bound under SLCB setting.
-It is worthwhile to mention that our algorithm is based on the N-IHT algorithm, for which we propose a refined convergence analysis under a more setting compared to the existing literature.
-As a consequence, our algorithm can be deployed in time sensitive high-risk tasks such as mobile-health applications for which high-dimensional information becomes a bottleneck from both computation and privacy point of view.
+In this paper, we study the SLCBs under JDP constraints.
+We establish two minimax regret lower bounds under JDP settings, demonstrating phase transition between the hardness of the problem depending on the privacy level.
+We propose FLIPHAT, which is the first algorithm to achieves sharp regret-privacy trade-off in SLCBs.
+FLIPHAT is based on the N-IHT algorithm, for which we propose a refined convergence analysis under a general setting than the existing literature.

-One natural extension of this work could be to explore the performance of FLIPHAT under the LDP setting, which is a stronger notion of privacy.
-Although, potentially the performance of FLIPHAT would be worse in the LDP setting compared to the JDP setting, it could be relevant in the field where the central server itself is not trusted.
-Another interesting direction could be to study the performance of FLIPHAT under an adversarial sparse LCB setting.
-It would also be an interesting future study to explore the lower bound using the margin condition to obtain bounds dependent on the hardness parameter $\alpha$ in the margin condition.
+An interesting direction would be to study FLIPHAT under an adversarial sparse LCB setting.
+It would also be an interesting future study to explore the lower bound using the margin condition and obtain bounds dependent on the parameter $\alpha$ in the margin condition.

-\section{Background on differential privacy}
+\section{\uppercase{Background on differential privacy}}

 In this section we will formally define the notion of differential privacy.
 On a high level, differential privacy requires the output of a randomized procedure to be robust against small perturbation in the input dataset, i.e., an attacker can hardly recover the presence or absence of an individual in the dataset based on the output only.